Oceania·New Zealand·Updated April 29, 2026

 What scams target tourists in Auckland?

-The most frequently reported tourist scams in Auckland are Working Holiday Visa Job Scam, ATM Card Skimming Device, Fake Online Accommodation Listing, with 3 classified as high severity.
+The most frequently reported tourist scams in Auckland are Rental Car Hidden Damage Charges, Airport Taxi Overcharge, Working Holiday Visa Job Scam.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nadi and Melbourne.
+Similar patterns are also documented in Nadi and Cairns.

 Are taxis safe in Auckland?